David-Durst/embeddedHaskellAetherling/README.txt

     a.
 Import the downloaded .ova file using https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html
 2. Login using user "pldi" and password "the_pldi".
 3. OPTIONAL: this step is not necessary to complete the rest of the getting started guide.
 The reviewers may stress the results from the Sequence Language, Space-Time IR, Scheduler, and Rewrite Rules sections of the paper without this step.
 However, it's required to complete the step-by-step instructions and reproduce the graphs in the Evaluation section.
 We cannot redistribute the Xilinx Vivado tools with the VM due to their licensing agreement.
     a.
+Open a web browser
+        i.
+Click the start menu (officially the "Whisker Menu" in XFCE) in the top, left corner of the screen ii.
+Select "Web Browser" from the options
+    a.
 Go to https://www.xilinx.com/member/forms/download/xef-vivado.html?filename=Xilinx_Vivado_SDK_Web_2018.2_0614_1954_Lin64.bin in a browser in the VM
     b.
 Create an account with Xilinx and download the Vivado HLx 2018.2: WebPACK and Editions - Linux Self Extracting Web Installer (the software in the above link).
     c.
 Open a terminal